Skip to main content

 universidade lusófona

 This in-person 1-day 6-hour short course poses the structural health monitoring (SHM) applied to bridges and special civil structures in the context of a pattern recognition paradigm with hands-on experiences.
-It will be held at Stanford University, Palo Alto, California, before the International Workshop on Structural Health Monitoring (IWSHM) 2025.
+It will be held in Palo Alto, California, on September 8, 2025, just before the International Workshop on Structural Health Monitoring (IWSHM) 2025.
+The registration is separated from the workshop.
+You can register here

 Why bridges rather than just special structures?
 Because bridges are considered the main vulnerable civil structure in the last decades due to the number of structural failures observed around the world.
 Why SHM rather than SHM of bridges?
 Because most of the techniques and general procedures described are independent of the structure.
 Therefore, the techniques are first presented for general applications and then real examples are shown with hands-on experiences in the context of bridges.
 In this manner, students can learn the general concept of SHM and apply it later on to almost any engineering structure.